KQM-git/TCL/mechanics/enemies/enemy-shields.md

 ## Childe

-During the Childe ****boss fight, he can into a shielded state where he takes no damage.
+During the Childe boss fight, he can enter into a shielded state where he takes no damage.
 This shield is only affected by poise damage and not normal damage.
 Attacks like **Claymore Attacks, Blunt Attribute attacks, and Overload** will be the most effective at breaking said shield.

 ## Credits